deftdot/aws-iam-policy-update/README.md

 Github action that updates existing IAM Policy with a New Version Policy JSON.

-This allows a Self service approach to organization users to Update AWS Policies without having to contant the Cloud Owner in the organization, but simply open a PR.
+This allows a Self service approach to organization users to Update AWS Policies without the need to contact the Cloud Owner in the organization, but simply open a PR.
 Once the PR is approved the Action updates the policy automaticly.

 ## Usage